CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

         % set clustering
         opt=struct();
-        opt.h0_mean=0; % expected mean against which t-test is run opt.niter=10000; % 10,000 is recommdended for publication-quality analyses
+        opt.h0_mean=0; % expected mean against which t-test is run opt.niter=10000; % 10,000 is recommended for publication-quality analyses

         % run TFCE Monte Carlo multiple comparison correction
         % in the output map, z-scores above 1.65 (for one-tailed) or 1.96 (for